Texas A&M University

 Bachelor of Environmental Design

-Tim has designed more than 20,000 beds of student housing communities, from first year residence halls to graduate student apartments.
+Tim has designed more than 20,000 beds of student housing communities, from first year residence halls like David Blackwell Hall to graduate student and faculty apartments.
 He designed the nation’s first LEED Platinum student recreation center, located at the University of Arizona.
 His recent work includes professional schools, like the Charney Hall of Law at Santa Clara University and the Goldman School of Public Policy addition at UC Berkeley, and mixed-use campus expansions, such as UC Riverside’s North District Project – a 50-acre, on-campus, Public-Private-Partnership.

 Tim has presented to the Society for Campus and University Planning (SCUP), the Design-Build Institute, and the CSU Facilities Conference.
 Prior to joining SCB, Tim was a Design Principal with Sasaki Associates.
 He holds a Bachelor of Environmental Design from Texas A&M University and is a member of the American Institute of Architects (AIA), U.S. Green Building Council (USGBC), and SCUP.